What is whistleblowing? Understand the legal protections and benefits

 Legal framework for whistleblower protections

-Legal frameworks for whistleblowers can vary substantially between countries, with some offering exhaustive whistleblower protections while others have scant or no legal safeguards.
+Whistleblower laws can vary substantially between countries, with some offering exhaustive whistleblower protection while others have scant or no legal safeguards.

 For example, the federal government has a statute in place to protect all federal employees from personnel action if they disclose information they reasonably believe is a legal obligation, such as: